ApiGen/ApiGen/packages/Annotation/README.md

 ## How to Modify Description

-Sometimes you need to modify your description: decorate HTML, Markdown or anyhting else:
+Sometimes you need to modify your description: decorate HTML, Markdown or anything else:

 ```php
 /**